WastelandX/XyperiaAI/README.md

 # XyperiaAI

-XyperiaAI is a local command-line intelligence designed to be uncensored and respond, not perform.
+XyperiaAI is a local command-line intelligence designed to be uncensored and respond.

-It does not explain itself.
-It does not negotiate tone.

-You ask.
-It answers.

 ---